 What is your reaction when you receive an overly salesy message on LinkedIn?
-Honestly, how many of these generic texts actually caught your attention?
+Honestly, how many of these generic messages have actually caught your attention?

-Let's be clear, generic copy-and-paste messages don't work on LinkedIn.
-Unless you're offering something of great value, there's a good chance your prospect will ignore your message.
+Let's be clear: generic, copy-pasted messages don't work on LinkedIn.
+Unless you're offering something of significant value, there's a good chance your prospect will ignore your message.

 1 – Check your prospect list

-LinkedIn messages , make sure you have a quality prospect base.
-It must be up to date and very precise .
-The fact is that if your prospecting file is too wide, you may contact people who are not at all interested.
+LinkedIn messages , make sure you have a high-quality prospect database.
+It needs to be up-to-date and very precise .
+The fact is, if your prospect list is too large, you risk contacting people who aren't interested at all.

-So, even if you have the perfect cold prospecting message, you may have no results.
-When your list of prospects is ultra-radically, you are much more likely to find qualified prospects .
+So, even if you have the perfect cold calling message, you might not get any results.
+When your prospect list is highly refined, you have a much better chance of finding qualified leads .

-Concretely, check that your target audience wants what you sell, has the budget to buy from you and the purchasing power required to make this decision
+In practical terms, make sure your target audience wants what you're selling, has the budget to buy from you, and the purchasing power to make that decision

-For example, if you're talking to marketing executives, but only founders have purchasing power in their company, you're going to waste time.
+For example, if you are addressing marketing managers, but only the founders have purchasing power in their company, you will waste time.

 READ ALSO: PRM: how to create and optimize a BtoB prospecting file?